-- take lead responsibility for safeguarding and child protection - manage referrals to Children's Social Care, Police and other agencies - work with others in order to improve outcomes for children - attend DSL training every 2 years - undertake Prevent awareness training - update their skills and knowledge on a regular basis, but at least annually - raise awareness of safeguarding throughout school - ensure that this policy is reviewed annually and is available publicly - maintain, update and amend the school's safeguarding portfolio regularly - ensure that parents are aware of schools responsibilities regarding safeguarding and child protection - maintain accurate safeguarding records that are stored securely - be available during school hours - arrange cover of DSL role for any out of hours/out of term activities - represent school in multi-agency meetings - be provided with appropriate support and supervision in order to carry out the role safely and effectively
+- take lead responsibility for safeguarding and child protection - manage referrals to Children's Social Care, Police and other agencies - work with others in order to improve outcomes for children - attend DSL training every 2 years - undertake Prevent awareness training - update their skills and knowledge on a regular basis, but at least annually - raise awareness of safeguarding throughout school - ensure that this policy is reviewed annually and is available publicly - maintain, update and amend the school's safeguarding portfolio regularly - ensure that parents are aware of schools responsibilities regarding safeguarding and child protection - maintain accurate safeguarding records that are stored securely - be available during school hours - arrange cover of DSL role for any out of hours/out of term activities - represent school in multi-agency meetings - be provided with appropriate support and supervision in order to carry out the role safely and effectively - DSLs must take a holistic view to ensure wider environmental factors are considered which may be a threat to safety and welfare of children (Contextual Safeguarding). - The DSL will consider when a child is moving school if it would be appropriate to share information in advance of the pupil moving. - The DSL should have details and liaise with the Local Authority Personal Advisors for any Care Leavers.

-Induction.
-Training & Updates
+Induction, Training & Updates